 Whenever you learn to write or communicate in a new context, you must learn a new discourse.
 The discourse might build on discourses you already know, or it might be mostly new to you.
 For WP2, you will find a new community to join, and you will analyze the discourse they use to communicate.
-You will use what you've learned about their discourse to make claims about what the community values.
+You will use what you've learned about their discourse to make a focused claim about the community's discourse.